-For our silent teachers who have elected to be scattered at sea, a private scattering event will be held.
-Video and photos of the event will be included in the 2021 Memorial Service Ceremony video.
+For our silent teachers who have elected to be scattered at sea, a private scattering of their cremains was held.
+A video of the private cremains scattering is below.

 The video presentation above contains the photos and/or bios that were submitted by the family and friends of the honorees by the designated deadline.
 The ‘2020 Honoree Picture Boards’ is an updated presentation, which includes photos received after our deadline.

 WBMS Memo: COVID-19 Shuts Down Willed-Body Memorial Service at JABSOM

 Those who were invited to pay their respects at the John A. Burns School of Medicine (JABSOM), Willed Body Memorial Service on April 4, 2020, will not be able to attend the event in person because of the COVID-19 pandemic.

 To ensure sensitivity, plans are underway to create an honorable service that will be respectful of the donors and those who have only their memories to reflect upon.

 Those who have received invitations will have to forego attending the memorial in person, as well as their friends and family.
 Last year there were more than 900 people in attendance at Wallace Rider Farrington High School in Kalihi.
 JABSOM will livestream the event via the link provided with the invite letter.

 A memorial service has been held annually for our silent teachers since the inception of our program in the late 1970s.
 Services were made open to the public since the 1980s.
 The ceremony is held for those who completed their teaching programs and willed their bodies to JABSOM for anatomical education and training for future and current physicians and allied health professionals.
 For those honorees who requested their cremains be scattered at sea, they will be scattered during our next memorial service in 2021.
 If you wish to receive your loved one’s cremains, please contact us.